algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 As we proceed to add new algorithms to simulate quantum systems, I will add more and more notation to this section; however, there are already huge textbooks out there related to understanding and studying quantum systems.
 We don't want to re-invent the wheel here.
-Instead, we want to focus on an area that is often not considered with too much detail -- the algorithms and methods researchers use to ascertain new knowedge about quantum mechanics, like the split-operator method, DMRG, quantum monte carlo, exact diagonalization, and many more.
+Instead, we want to focus on an area that is often not considered with too much detail: algorithms and methods researchers use to ascertain new knowedge about quantum mechanics, like the split-operator method, DMRG, quantum monte carlo, exact diagonalization, and many more.

 Quantum mechanics is one of those areas of physics that really does push the boundary of human knowledge in a number of different areas and computing is one of those areas.
 In fact, [quantum information theory](../quantum_information/quantum_information.md) is currently set to be the next innovation to radically change the landscape of modern computation as we know it!